-- Lack of Empathy: When Yui questions Banjou why he wasn't able to save her students, Evolto (in Banjo's body) just says that he doesn't give a damn about them.
+- Lack of Empathy: When Yui questions Banjo why he wasn't able to save her students, Evolto (in Banjo's body) just says that he doesn't give a damn about them.

 - Last of His Kind: With the demise of the other three in the movie, Evolto is the last of the Blood Tribe.
-Subverted in the Kamen Rider Cross-Z V-Cinema where Evolt's older brother Killbas comes to Earth sometime after Evolt's downfall.
-Played straight again after Killbas bites the dust.
+Subverted in the Kamen Rider Cross-Z V-Cinema where Evolto's older brother Killbus comes to Earth sometime after Evolto's downfall.
+Played straight again after Killbus bites the dust.